 Make sure you listen to others in your group and take on board their thoughts.
 But also make certain that you share and contribute ideas too.

 Find out the location of the interview

 Make sure you know where you are going for the interview.
-Think about making a ‘dummy run’ to check the location and travel time.
+Think about making a visit before your interview to check the location and travel time.